Can You Drink Soda after Wisdom Teeth Removal?

 ToggleWhat to Expect After a Bone Graft Procedure?

-After a bone grafts Avondale, your mouth will need time to heal.
+After a bone grafts, your mouth will need time to heal.
 Things might feel a little different for a while, and that’s okay.
 Healing is part of the process.
 You might notice some changes, but most of them are normal and will go away with time.
 Let’s see what you may experience after bone grafting and what to do to feel better and heal faster.

 Bleeding